Last Updated on March 21, 2021 by Shaun Snapp

 There is no way that CIOs are the correct group to ask if they think that AI will be a “game changer” for IT because most CIOs don’t have enough background in either math or AI to know how to interpret or fact check the topic.
 This survey was conducted by Gartner, and entity that makes its money catering to people like CIOs and presupposing that all knowledge is contained within the executive ranks of companies.
 This is an example of how laymen can be influenced by the marketing hype of vendors and consulting firms.
-Secondly, when Gartner’s polling of executive is mentioned, what is never, literally never mentioned, is that Gartner is paid by many AI vendors to promote the AI vendor market.
+Secondly, when Gartner’s polling of executives is mentioned, what is never, literally never mentioned, is that many AI vendors pay Gartner to promote the AI vendor market.

 Curious about which software vendors paid Gartner to be included in their Magic Quadrant for AI?
 It is easy to find out.
 Most of the companies included in this AI MQ paid Gartner.
 What incentive do so many companies paying Gartner to create for Gartner to be objective on this or any other technological/software category?

 What CIOs would have a much harder problem doing is identifying the actual applications of AI.
 And that is the problem with AI.